 Continuous development for managers works best when implemented with a multi-faceted approach of internal and external opportunities for learning.

 In-house training provides managers with clear insight into the company’s specific expectations for people managers and enables them to gain an in-depth understanding of how their role impacts the business and its needs.

 On the other hand, external educational resources offer a wider breadth of short and long-term learning options that can extend far beyond a manager’s current role.
 For example, consider developing a workforce education program that provides managers with access to courses, degrees and certificates that allow them to grow skills and earn credentials that put them on the path toward the next level of their careers.

 Why manager training matters

 Culture may begin in the C-suite, but it’s the managers who drive those values within the workforce itself.
-As the liaisons between executive leadership and junior level employees, managers deliver organizational goals to the employee base, helping change to happen at ground level.
+As the liaisons between executive leadership and junior-level employees, managers deliver organizational goals to the employee base, helping change to happen at the ground level.
 By setting aside the resources for your managers to learn and grow, you are driving success not only for them but for their teams and the company as a whole.

 Ready to take your talent development strategy to the next level?
 Take this 5-step assessment and receive a set of custom resources that show you how workforce education can help solve your most pressing talent challenges.